Brett-Tanner/Journal/2024/Jan_24.md

 #### Future Plans

-- [] Filter inquiries by setsumeikai/general
+- [] Add a table showing a summary of inquiries per month and type, as well as total per month [like this](https://docs.google.com/spreadsheets/d/1fcCN4togDFfhgDeuver5Ts-Javrq_s-RI0b_qRcJc3k/edit#gid=1456240236)
 - [] Allow for varying price list courses by automatically determining max/intervals in invoice calc
 - [] Overwrite the sign in path properly as well
   - Can use `stored__location_for` to redirect to originally requested page